Samantha Smith: Life

 Andropov, however, was unable to meet with her during her visit, although they did speak by telephone.
 It was later discovered that Andropov had become seriously ill and had withdrawn from the public eye during this time.
-Smith also received a phone call from Russian cosmonaut Valentina Tereshkova, the first woman to orbit the Earth.
-However, not realizing with whom she was speaking, Samantha mistakenly hung up after only a brief conversation.
+Smith also met with Russian cosmonaut Valentina Tereshkova, the first woman to orbit the Earth, and visited an experimental fruit station in Malen'koe village.
 Media followed her every step—photographs and articles about her were published by the main Soviet newspapers and magazines throughout her trip and after it.
 Smith became widely known to Soviet citizens and was well regarded by many of them.
 In the United States, the event drew suspicion and some regarded it as an "American-style public relations stunt".

-Smith's return to the U.S. on July 22, 1983, was celebrated by the people of Maine with roses, a red carpet, and a limousine and her popularity continued to grow in her native country.
+Smith's return to the US on July 22, 1983, was celebrated by the people of Maine with roses, a red carpet, and a limousine and her popularity continued to grow in her native country.
 Some critics at the time remained skeptical, believing Smith was unwittingly serving as an instrument of Soviet propaganda.
 In December 1983, continuing in her role as "America's Youngest Ambassador", she was invited to Japan, where she met with the Prime Minister Yasuhiro Nakasone and attended the Children's International Symposium in Kobe.
 In her speech at the symposium, she suggested that Soviet and American leaders exchange granddaughters for two weeks every year, arguing that a president "wouldn't want to send a bomb to a country his granddaughter would be visiting".
 Her trip inspired other exchanges of child goodwill ambassadors, including a visit by the eleven-year-old Russian child Katya Lycheva to the United States.
 Later, Smith wrote a book called Journey to the Soviet Union whose cover shows her at Artek, her favorite part of the Soviet trip.

 Smith pursued her role as a media celebrity when in 1984, billed as a "Special Correspondent", she hosted a children's special for The Disney Channel entitled Samantha Smith Goes To Washington...
 Campaign '84.
 The show covered politics, where Smith interviewed several candidates for the 1984 Democratic Party presidential primaries, including George McGovern, John Glenn and Jesse Jackson.
 That same year, she guest starred in Charles in Charge as Kim, alongside another celebrity guest star, Julianne McNamara.
 Her fame resulted in Smith becoming the subject of stalker Robert John Bardo, the man who would later go on to stalk and ultimately murder My Sister Sam actress Rebecca Schaeffer.
-Bardo traveled to Maine in an attempt to meet Smith, but was stopped by police and returned home.
+Bardo traveled to Maine in an attempt to meet Smith; however, he aborted his attempt when being given a citation by police.
+Concerned that he was drawing too much attention to himself, Bardo returned home.
+He later confessed to finding new ways to stalk Smith, but her later death terminated his master plan.

 In 1985, she played the co-starring role of the elder daughter to Robert Wagner's character in the television series Lime Street.